Serial-Studio/Serial-Studio/README.md

 ### Software architecture

-This a simplified diagram of how the different modules of Serial Studio interact with each other.
-You can find the latest (stable) DOXYGEN documentation by clicking [here](https://serial-studio.github.io/hackers/).
+This is a simplified diagram that explains how the different Serial Studio modules interact with each other.
+You can find the DOXYGEN documentation by clicking [here](https://serial-studio.github.io/hackers/).

 ![Architecture](doc/architecture/architecture.png)